Serve Your People, Secure Your Future

-NCAI offers internships and fellowship to provide an opportunity for young leaders from throughout Indian Country to serve on the front lines of legislative action and policy development.
+NCAI offers internships and fellowships to provide an opportunity for young leaders from across Indian Country to serve on the front lines of legislative action and policy development.
 All interns and fellows are selected through an application and interview process.

 NCAI Internships: Students enrolled in institutions of higher learning are invited to apply for semester or summer-long internships (for which most institutions will offer college credit), with one to two applicants selected for each term.
 NCAI interns work with various staff on the issues they are most interested in pursuing.

-The Wilma Mankiller Fellowship Program for Tribal Policy and Governance: The NCAI Wilma Mankiller Fellowship Program for Tribal Policy and Governance Fellowship program provides an exceptional opportunity for emerging young professionals throughout Indian Country to work side by side with national leaders in tribal policy.
-The eleven-month fellowship (for which a stipend and benefits will be available through the Youth Leadership Endowment), begins the first week of September each year, with two to three applicants selected to serve annually.
+The Wilma Mankiller Fellowship Program for Tribal Policy and Governance: The NCAI Wilma Mankiller Fellowship Program for Tribal Policy and Governance Fellowship Program provides an exceptional opportunity for emerging young professionals from across Indian Country to work side by side with national leaders in tribal policy.
 Applicants must have a college degree or equivalent experience.

 NCAI Native Graduate Health Fellowship: The NCAI Native Graduate Health Fellowship aims to address the stark disparities in Native health by building a pipeline of Native health professionals who are prepared to lead in formulating and promoting health policies and practices that meet the unique needs of American Indians and Alaska Natives.
 The Fellowship will include two components: 1) a financial award of $5,000; and 2) professional development in tribal health policy.